 Delinquent property taxes result in significant penalties and interest, quickly adding up.
 Unpaid property taxes could even result in being sued by the county and losing your property to foreclosure.
 That is why it is essential to submit your paperwork and payments by the deadlines listed above to avoid any penalties and fees.
 However, there are options for paying your property taxes if you are delinquent.

 Johnson & Starr can help reduce the stress of delinquent property taxes by paying the tax bill in full and creating a repayment plan based on your priorities.
-Learn more about our process – give us a call today at 800-203-9157.
+Learn more about our Texas Property Tax Loans – give us a call today at 800-203-9157.